fevieira27/MoveToBeActive/README.md

 - [X] Improved Wind Speed bearing position on 42mm MIP watches (no more overlap with wind speed number)
 - [X] Updated to Garmin SDK 7.4.1

-**5.2.2** (Estimated at End of Q4 2024)
+**5.2.2** (11/December/24)
-- [X] Fixed bug on new data field that happened whenever the weather station is not sending any weather data
+- [X] Fixed bug on the new forecast data field that happens whenever the weather station is not sending any weather data
+- [X] Addressing another error related to the atmospheric pressure not being available
+- [X] Updated to Garmin SDK 7.4.2

+**5.5.0** (Estimated Q1 2025)
+- [ ] Starting to change the code to use the new Complications class instead of Activity
+- [ ] Adding new data field to show training readiness (from Complications)

 ## MtbA Watchface examples: